Ion beam sputtering coating ion beam sputtering deposition Laser Zentrum Hannover (LZH).

-Research in cooperation with research institutes as well as independent further development are an important basis for permanent optimisation and adjustment of our coating machines.
+Research in cooperation with research institutes as well as independent further development are an important basis for permanent optimisation and improvement of our coating machines.

-The participation of Cutting Edge Coatings GmbH to following procects shows exemplarily the research area of our company.
+The participation of Cutting Edge Coatings GmbH (CEC) in the following projects shows the research area of our company.

-It was the task for Cutting Edge Coatings to investigate in a novel method for broad-band optical transmittance and reflectance measurements.
+It was CEC's task to investigate a novel method for broad-band optical transmittance and reflectance measurements.
 This method shall provide in-situ information on optical parameters of growing dielectric layers in industrial ion beam sputtering coating processes.
-Based on an extensive analysis on parametrizing the evaluation and control algorithms, the measurement system was successfully implemented in the control infrastructure of an industrial IBS-coating system.
+Based on an extensive analysis on parametrising the evaluation and control algorithms, the measurement system was successfully implemented in the control infrastructure of an industrial IBS-coating system.
 The performance of this measurement system has been evaluated for demanding optical filters.
-The coating process accompanying characterization of layer properties for monitoring sensitive fabrication tolerances has been successfully demonstrated.
+The coating process accompanying characterisation of layer properties for monitoring sensitive fabrication tolerances was successfully demonstrated.

-An extraction grid design for RF-driven ion sources with collinear grid hole arrangement was elaborated for mitigate contamination in the thin film deposition process.
-An assistance ion source with optimized extraction was delivered to project partner LZH.
-A simulation software based on physical model algorithms was developed to investigate in contamination effects of different grid hole geometries.
+An extraction grid design for RF-driven ion sources with collinear grid hole arrangement was elaborated to mitigate contamination in the thin-film deposition process.
+An assistance ion source with optimized extraction was delivered to our project partner - Laser Zentrum Hannover (LZH).
+A simulation software based on physical model algorithms was developed to investigate contamination effects of different grid hole geometries.

-The development of a collinear grid hole arrangement has been come out as a complete success regarding the initial expectations.
-By implementing the new developed ion extraction grid system, it was possible to suppress contamination in deposition process below the relevant limit of detection.
+The development of a collinear grid hole arrangement turned out to be a complete success regarding the initial expectations.
+By implementing the new developed ion extraction grid system, it was possible to suppress contamination in the deposition process below the relevant limit of detection.
 A demonstration grid system has been integrated into the deliverable to LZH and evaluated concerning the overall performance and its contamination tendency.
-The project partners confirmed the successful implementation of the optimized system in their production environment.
+The project partners confirmed the successful implementation of the optimised system in their production environment.
 Furthermore, the computer simulation of different hole geometries was successful although the time expenditure was underestimated so that only selected geometries were investigated in simulation.